 ✥ ✥ ✥

-You want to best organize work to optimize the product’s value (Return on Investment, Net Present Value, etc.).
+You want to best organize work to optimize the product’s value (Return on Investment, Net Present Value, etc.; see Value and ROI).
 Scrum focuses a lot on how to organize work, and it’s obvious that “doing things right” contributes to solid value.
-However, value may relate even more strongly to stakeholders and to “doing the right thing.”
+However, Value and ROI may relate even more strongly to stakeholders and to “doing the right thing.”

-More broadly, value is a result of adding something of worth to stakeholders.
-An enterprise has many stakeholders: customers, end users, stockholders, designers, architects, developers, and testers, each of whom contributes to an overall sense of value and stands to benefit from the ongoing creation of Product Increments.
+More broadly, value comes from delivering something of worth to stakeholders.
+An enterprise has many stakeholders: customers, end users, stockholders, marketing and sales, support, designers, architects, developers, and testers, each of whom contributes to an overall sense of value and stands to benefit from the ongoing creation of Product Increments.

 An ideal system increases value for all of the stakeholders, rather than benefiting one at the expense of the other.
 While everyone may have to give something (time, money, work), we want to achieve the paradox that everyone gets more than they give — or, at least as reduced to cynical terms, that everyone gets as much as they give.

 Create distinct specifications of changes and additions to the product, called Product Backlog Items (PBIs), that together form the Product Backlog.
-Each PBI describes something that the Developers can develop and deliver to add value to relevant stakeholders when Done.
+Each PBI describes something that the Developers can develop and deliver to add value to relevant stakeholders when Done (see Definition of Done).
 The most common stakeholder is the market, or its representative — the Product Owner.
 However, a PBI may describe work that reduces cost to the enterprise or reduces effort for the Development Team, or a tool that helps the Product Owner Team better do its work.
 A PBI can describe anything that has potential value to a stakeholder.

 A PBI should have a name or other designation that helps relevant stakeholders crisply recall what the deliverable encompasses.
 A good PBI captures the stakeholder-facing decisions that the Product Owner has taken, or agreements between the Product Owner and Developers, that they should write down to help them together remember.
-A good PBI has development estimates provided by the Developers who are to implement it, as well as notes about its contribution to value.
+A good PBI has development estimates provided by the Development Team which is to implement it, as well as notes about its contribution to value.

 The PBI is the focal point of Scrum deliverables.
 The lifetime of a Scrum deliverable starts with the Vision, which the Product Owner breaks down into Sprint Goals that correspond to Product Increments.
-The Scrum Team breaks down those Product Increments into PBIs, which are the most granular unit of delivery in Scrum.
-The Product Owner, with support from the rest of the team, brings PBIs to a status of Ready — clearly specified, profitable, and worthy of development.
+The Scrum Team breaks down those Product Increments into PBIs, which are the most granular unit of delivery in Scrum, working with the Product Owner as required (see Refined Product Backlog).
+The Product Owner, with support from the rest of the team, brings PBIs to a status of Ready (see Definition of Ready) — clearly specified, valuable, and worthy of development.
 The PBIs together drives the implementation of the solution described in the Developers’ work plan, the Sprint Backlog.
 PBIs that achieve the stature of Done are delivery-ready.

 ✥ ✥ ✥

 A PBI is usually one piece of a larger Product Increment, and the focus of the best PBIs is on a product solution that lies in the Product Vision rather than on the requirements behind that contribution to the increment.
 The Scrum Team and the Product Owner discuss the requirements behind each deliverable face-to-face as they together make the backlog Ready.
-The team and other stakeholders can use user stories, story boards, interaction diagrams, user narratives, and whatever tools they choose to shape a Product Backlog Item, but these artifacts in general are not themselves effective PBIs.
+The team and other stakeholders can use user stories, story boards, interaction diagrams, prototypes, user narratives, and whatever tools they choose to shape a Product Backlog Item, but these artifacts in general are not themselves effective PBIs.
 For example, there may be many user stories for a single deliverable, each from a different stakeholder, that expresses the need and motivation of that stakeholder with respect to that deliverable.
 Yet it is the deliverable, and not its facilities, that should stand as the unit of administration, estimation, and delivery in Scrum — and the PBI represents that deliverable.
 The Scrum Team discusses requirement details face-to-face as they build a Refined Product Backlog and as they prepare for the Sprint at hand in Sprint Planning.
 So a good PBI represents a set of requirements rather than being a mechanism to communicate requirements.
+A good PBI memorializes one or more rich interactions between and among the Developers and the Product Owner, rather than itself being the vehicle by which the Developers learn requirements.
 That said, the PBI can serve as a home for details about scenarios, properties of size or weight or speed or time, that the team might forget: Development decisions have more detail than a group of people can retain in their heads for two weeks.
 And though a good Product Backlog Item lives in the solution space rather than in the problem space, it falls short of specifying how to implement and deploy the solution.
 That is up to the Development Team.

 The team should give special attention to PBIs near the top of the Product Backlog, which will soon go into a Production Episode.
-The Product Owner and Developers should discuss these to the point where Developers view them as Enabling Specifications.
+The Product Owner and Developers should discuss these to the point where Development Team members view them as Enabling Specifications.

 Make sure that the PBIs reflect any and all business and development dependencies between the work tasks necessary to deliver them.
 For PBIs that depend on a particular calendar date (for example, because they are awaiting delivery of a previously ordered part with a promised delivery date) use Fixed-Date PBI.

-While Scrum does not stipulate any format for PBIs, there must be a caution here about using user stories.
+While Scrum does not stipulate any format for PBIs, apply caution in relying on using user stories.
 User stories present a quick summary of some what for a PBI but much of their value comes in identifying the stakeholder (who) and the stakeholder’s motivation (why).
 User stories are in the requirements space.
 One PBI may satisfy the requirements germane to several user stories.
 From the perspective of release management the elements of the Product Backlog are deliverables awaiting development rather than the requirements that these deliverables satisfy.
 The team may use any format by which stakeholders can easily recognize or envision a deliverable to which they can relate.

-PBIs that are smaller than about 10% of a Sprint delivery usually yield the best estimates.
+PBIs that are smaller than about 10 percent of a Sprint delivery usually yield the best estimates.
 Get to Small Items with approaches such as Granularity Gradient to avoid the waste of breaking down the entire backlog.
-The Development Team should estimate all PBIs (Pigs Estimate), with the best practice being Estimation Points.
+The Development Team should collectively estimate all PBIs (Pigs Estimate), with a best practice being Estimation Points.

 The team should generally not use PBIs to direct inwardly-focused work items or tasks: that confuses the value delivered with the mechanisms used to create that value.
 Such confusion can cause the business to lose its external market focus.
 PBIs tend to add value for the stakeholders, rather than to the work environment, manufacturing plant, or workspace.